Foundation Degree Early Years - Full Time (UCAS: 8P22)

 During Your Study

-To help you to succeed in your course of study we offer a range of services.
-For instance, you may have a learning difficulty and/or disability or other condition which significantly affects your daily life.
+You may have a learning difficulty and/or disability or other condition which significantly affects your daily life.
+Careers and student advisors are also available to give you the necessary help and guidance you need when you are progressing into work or on to study at a higher level.
 If you would like to discuss your support needs, or for further information about the support available, please contact the study support team on 01422 357357 Ext 9347.Apply for this course

 - Attendance: Full-time